upstream-se/guidebook-draft/docs/meta/index.md

   Defines the constitutional basis of the guidebook, including its identity, scope, decision principles, and authority model.

 - **[Structural governance](./structural-governance/)**
-  Defines the structural rules that govern how the guidebook is organized and maintained.
+  Defines the structural rules that govern how the guidebook is organized, modeled, and navigated.

 - **[Editorial governance](./editorial-governance/)**
   Defines the standards that govern terminology, expression, and documentation discipline.